-- (b) (c) A homicide resulting from driving or being in actual physical control of a vehicle while under the influence of intoxicating liquor or a controlled substance or resulting from any other conduct prohibited by NRS 484.379 or 484.3795; or - (c) (d) A violation of a law of any other jurisdiction that prohibits the same or similar conduct as set forth in paragraph (a) for (b). (b) or (c). - 3.
+- (b) (c) A homicide resulting from driving or being in actual physical control of a vehicle while under the influence of intoxicating liquor or a controlled substance or resulting from any other conduct prohibited by NRS 484.379 or 484.3795; or - $\{(e)\}\$ (d) A violation of a law of any other jurisdiction that prohibits the same or similar conduct as set forth in paragraph (a) $\{or(b)\}\$, (b) or (c). - 3.
 For the purposes of subsection 1, a violation of a law of any other jurisdiction that prohibits the same or similar conduct as NRS 484.379 constitutes a violation of NRS 484.379. - 4.
-A prosecuting attorney may, within 10 days after receiving notice of an application for treatment pursuant to this section, request a hearing on the question of whether the offender is eligible to undergo a program of treatment for alcoholism or drug abuse.
-The court shall order a hearing on the application upon the request of the prosecuting attorney or may order a hearing on its own motion.
-The hearing must be limited to the question of whether the offender is eligible to undergo such a program of treatment. - 5.
+A prosecuting attorney may, within 10 days after receiving notice of an application for treatment pursuant to this section, request a hearing on the matter.
+The court shall order a hearing on the application upon the request of the prosecuting attorney or may order a hearing on its own motion. - 5.
 At the hearing on the application for treatment, the prosecuting attorney may present the court with any relevant evidence on the matter.
 If a hearing is not held, the court shall decide the matter upon affidavits and other information before the court. - 6.
-If the court grants an application for treatment, the court shall: - (a) Immediately sentence the offender and enter judgment accordingly.
+If the court determines that an application for treatment should be granted, the court shall: - (a) Immediately sentence the offender and enter judgment accordingly.